Accredited Summer Study Abroad Programs in Florence, Italy

 Students must provide alternatives to their first choice courses or their course registration will be considered incomplete.

-An internal internship here at SRISA will help you in various areas like marketing, curating, social media and also photography.
-You will work alongside professionals who will not only offer you their valuable time and experience but will prepare you for working life in the real world.
-In the past students alongside working with SRISA staff have created marketing materials including videos, limited-edition screen-printed products, photograph student and artist events that are happening in and around the school such as SRISA gallery shows.
+An internal internship here at SRISA will help you in various areas like marketing, curating, social media, and photography.
+You will work alongside professionals who will not only offer their valuable time and experience but will prepare you for working life in the professional world.

 There is also the possibility to learn in various locations around Florence.
-Which institution will depend on both your skills and also your availability.
-Previous candidates have interned in art galleries, art museums, graphic design studios, in photography, journalism and marketing.
-Build your own study abroad internships summer can also be arranged.
+The employer will depend on both your skills and your availability.
+Previous candidates have interned in art galleries, art museums, graphic design studios, and in photography, journalism, and marketing.
+We can also support you in building your own study abroad summer internships.